fractus-cloud/calc/README.md

   components/          # Small UI pieces (Nav, tables, viz)
 ```

-## Notes & Roadmap

-- Subnet explorer expands networks lazily; avoid expanding extremely deep from huge prefixes (e.g. /8 -> /30) all at once.
-- Host counts follow IPv4 norms; /31 and /32 receive special handling.
-- Share links use a URL-safe base64 JSON blob in the `?subnets=` query param; opening such a link overwrites the current local state for that session.
-- Planned: IPv6 support, variable-length aggregation tools, richer search/filter.

 ## Contributing

 Contributions welcome.
 Open issues or PRs and include tests for new subnet logic.
 Use conventional commits and ensure CI (lint / typecheck / test / build) stays green.